nicolashanout/linux/README.md

 4. In testing our new leaf function, we found that many exit types will end up having 0 exits, which makes them all tied for least amount of exits.
 In terms of having the most exits, we found that it depends on what is being done.
 Compare the following exits:
 ```
 #- boot -> after use -> after idling
 1- 25481 -> 240800 -> 282440
 10- 132076 -> 134982 -> 135791
 12- 27229 -> 141722 -> 292668
 30- 132365 -> 140960 -> 143551
 32- 21545 -> 202901 -> 285357
 ```
 We see that some start high, but don't increase too much.
 On the other hand, some start low and increase a lot.
-Overall, the HLT exit probably will have the most exits in the long run.
+Overall, the HLT exit (12) probably will have the most exits in the long run but it depends on the workload put on the vm.
 ____________________________________________________________________________________________

 # Assignment 2: Modifying instruction behavior in KVM